18684092/CAR/README.md

  - If you get a `E (1051) MicroPython: Error while opening MicroPython NVS name space` error then you probably did not erase the firmware.
  - If you get a `W (2128) phy_init: failed to load RF calibration data (0x1102), falling back to full calibration` error this is likely to be related to a power supply issue.
 Use a better cable or do not go through a USB hib.
 Unplug ESP32 card and try again

+## LoBo MicroPython
+- [LoBo](https://github.com/loboris/MicroPython_ESP32_psRAM_LoBo) is not maintained any more (since 2018) and ideally standard MicroPython should be used, however specific boards have specific needs and the TTGO T-SIM7000G with ESP32 requires GSM module which isnt present within standard MicroPython.

 ## Threads
 - [LoBo Threads](https://github.com/loboris/MicroPython_ESP32_psRAM_LoBo/wiki/thread) are slightly different from standard Micro Python threads so many examples will fail.
 LoBo requires a thread name as first parameter.

 ## Bluetooth
 - LoBo Micropython doesn't have Bluetooth within the network module

+## WiFi
+- [WiFi.py](https://github.com/18684092/CAR/blob/main/modules/WiFi.py) sets up WiFi successfully.
+WiFi on standard MicroPython and LoBo is the same.

 ## GSM / GPS LilyGo SIM7000G
 - Stanard MicroPython doesn't have a GSM module